There are over 40 symptoms of Parkinson’s. From a tremor or stiffness, to problems with sleep and mental health. Everyone’s experience is different.

 What are the symptoms of Parkinson's?

-But not everyone gets these symptoms.
-People will have different experiences of how their condition changes or progresses.
+But not everyone gets the same symptoms.
+People have different experiences of how their condition changes or progresses.
 How Parkinson’s affects someone can change from day to day, and even from hour to hour.

 You may hear Parkinson’s symptoms referred to as motor symptoms and non-motor symptoms.